• Skip to primary navigation

 Technology has helped us challenge the age-old paradigms of transferring knowledge through a defined means, in a defined manner, to the defined ‘set of receivers’.
 But it’s time we challenge the ‘set mindset’.
 Wherein, ‘I’ require a different approach and my colleague requires a different one to understand the same concept.

-There are ‘Authoring Software’ to enable teachers to create their own set of instructions and personalize the course which makes tough courses such as Math, English easy.
+There is ‘Authoring Software’ to enable teachers to create their own set of instructions and personalize the course which makes tough courses such as Math, and English easy.
 There are simulations and educational games to make the audience enjoy and learn, what could have been otherwise boring.

 Technologies like Starfall help kindergarteners learn the alphabet through ‘phonics’; ABCya involves students from kindergarten till grade 5 get engaged in educational games to enhance their learning skills, while Dreambox is an online mathematics tool by way of a video game that engages the students in a video game environment while helping them understand complex maths problems.

 There are instant online tutoring websites available for tough subjects.
-Students can easily find online tutors for English, Math & many such subjects in the click of the button to supplement their school learning.
+Students can easily find online tutors for English, Math & many such subjects at the click of a button to supplement their school learning.

 With more and more modes and means opening up to gain the best understanding one can ever get on a subject, educators have their hands full.
 They need to align the level of knowledge and understanding that a student already has, with what is actually required, and guide them on how to fill the technology gap to attain the most of it.

-With so much happening for today’s students, educators need to ensure how the students build the mindset and skills to learn on the go constantly.
-It’s all about achieving that empowerment to understand what drives their learning skills and the best mode to get that desired knowledge for themselves?
+With so much happening for today’s students, educators need to ensure that the students build the mindset and skills to learn on the go constantly.
+It’s all about achieving that empowerment to understand what drives their learning skills and the best mode to get that desired knowledge for themselves.
 It is the very educators who can still hold that lamp of light for these students.

 Artificial Intelligence is Helping Us Cross the Bridge